jameshoweee/glitch/README.md

 The code is entirely adaptable, but for use in testing discrete Gaussian samplers, there should not be any need to change the code except for the target standard deviation (target_sigma).
 The main parameters that would be of use to adapt are:

-1. The precision, defined as 'getcontext()Context(prec = 128, traps=[Overflow, DivisionByZero, InvalidOperation])' using the decimal library.
-Change the prec variable as required.
+1. The precision, defined as `getcontext()Context(prec = 128, traps=[Overflow, DivisionByZero, InvalidOperation])` using the decimal library.
+Change the `prec` variable as required.

-2. Below this are the target values for the parameters (prepended 'target_') of the discrete Gaussian sampler, that is, the expected values for:
+2. Below this are the target values for the parameters (prepended `target_`) of the discrete Gaussian sampler, that is, the expected values for:

 1. Mean
 2. Standard deviation
 3. Precision
 4. Tail cut
-5. Skewness[^fn-sample_footnote]
+5. Skewness[1]
-6. Kurtosis[^fn-sample_footnote]
+6. Kurtosis[1]
-7. Hyperskewness[^fn-sample_footnote]
+7. Hyperskewness[1]
-8. Hyperkurtosis[^fn-sample_footnote]
+8. Hyperkurtosis[1]

-[^fn-sample_footnote]: These values should not require any change.
+[1]: These values should not require any change.

-To run in Anaconda, simply run: `python testgauss.py`
+To run in Anaconda, simply return: `python testgauss.py`

 ***

-For background information on discrete Gaussian samplers, the publications by [Howe *et al.*][1] and [Dwarakanath and Galbraith][2] are recommended.
+For background information on discrete Gaussian samplers, the publications by Howe *et al.*[2] and Dwarakanath and Galbraith[3] are recommended.

-[1]: Howe, J., Khalid, A., Rafferty, C., Regazzoni, F. and O'Neill, M., 2016.
+[2]: Howe, J., Khalid, A., Rafferty, C., Regazzoni, F. and O'Neill, M., 2016.
 On Practical Discrete Gaussian Samplers For Lattice-Based Cryptography.
 IEEE Transactions on Computers.
 Available at: http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7792671

-[2] Dwarakanath, N.C. and Galbraith, S.D., 2014.
+[3] Dwarakanath, N.C. and Galbraith, S.D., 2014.
 Sampling from discrete Gaussians for lattice-based cryptography on a constrained device.
 Applicable Algebra in Engineering, Communication and Computing, 25(3), pp.159-180.
 Available at: http://link.springer.com/article/10.1007/s00200-014-0218-3

-**Absolutely no warranty whatsoever**
+***Provided with absolutely no warranty whatsoever**